dougy147/mcbash/README.md

 ## Usecase examples

+Scan sequentially from `00:1A:79:00:00:00` to `00:1A:79:00:11:11` :

 ```console
 $ mcbash -F 00:1A:79:00:00:00 -L 00:1A:79:00:11:11 --seq
 ```

-Scans sequentially from `00:1A:79:00:00:00` to `00:1A:79:00:11:11`.
+Use proxy `http://localhost:12345` and `user:pwd` as username and password :

 ```console
 $ mcbash --proxy http://localhost:12345 --proxy-user user:pwd
 ```

-Uses specified proxy `http://localhost:12345`, with `user:pwd` username and password.
+Use proxies listed in a text file (format must be IP[:PORT], one line = one proxy).
+Auto-rotation if current proxy fails :

 ```console
 $ mcbash --proxy-file /path/to/proxies-list.txt
 ```

-Uses proxies listed in a file (format must be IP[:PORT], one line = one proxy).
-Auto-rotates if proxy fails.
+Scan using your own MACs list (one line = one MAC) :

 ```console
 $ mcbash --mac-file ./path/to/your-MACs-list.txt
 ```

-Scans using your own list of MACs (one line = one MAC).
+Keep MAC only if a genre containing "4K" or "HEVC" exists, and if channels can be played :

 ```console
 $ mcbash --genre-regex "(4K|HEVC)" --playable
 ```

-A MAC is valid only if a genre containing "4K" or "HEVC" exists, and if channels can be played.

 ## Install